 Publications

-Check out my NASA/ADS Author Page for a list of my publications.
+Check out my NASA/ADS Author Page for a full list of my publications.

 ALVA Astronomy club talk, April 2023